Your free business.com+ membership unlocks exclusive tech deals and advisor support

 FYIDid you know

-Before developing your business growth plan, make sure you understand the difference between profit and growth and how they relate to one another.
-You want to achieve profitable growth — not simply expand your business and increase your business expenses without getting a return on your investment.
+Before developing your business growth plan, make sure you understand the difference between profit and growth and how they relate to each other.
+You want to achieve profitable growth, not simply expand your business and increase expenses without getting a return on your investment.

 What to include in a business growth plan

-Business.com spoke with CGOs, chief strategy officers (CSOs), and other business professionals about developing and writing business growth plans.
+We spoke with chief growth officers (CGOs), chief strategy officers (CSOs) and other business professionals about developing and writing business growth plans.
 Based on their expertise, we recommend including the following elements in your growth plan.

 Executive summary